-Despite their differences, both the City Beautiful movement and the Garden City movement shared the physical planning ideas of circular avenues, radiating boulevards and separated land uses that are evident in Canberra.11
+Despite their differences, the City Beautiful and Garden City movements shared the physical planning ideas of circular avenues, radiating boulevards and separated land uses that are evident in Canberra.

-Griffin planned for Capital Hill to be the focal eminence of the city and his aim was to have a stepped pinnacle treatment up to this area.
-Thus, by default, height restrictions were placed on buildings in this area so they did not impede the vista from the summit of Capital Hill or from Old Parliament House lower down.12
+The Griffins planned Capital Hill as the focal eminence of the city, and the aim was to have a stepped pinnacle treatment up to this area.
+Thus, by default, height restrictions were placed on buildings in this area so they did not impede the vista from the summit of Capital Hill or from Old Parliament House lower down.

 The Griffins also planned Canberra so that separate urban functions or activities were conducted in different centres.
-They placed the functions of the Federal Government in the National Triangle area south of the Molonglo River, and this area took precedence over all other functional centres.13 While many of Griffin's other functional divisions did not eventuate, the government centre of the National Triangle is the least changed from Griffin's original intention.
-While development within the vista did not develop as Griffin planned, the overall effect remains.
+They placed the functions of the Federal Government in the National Triangle area south of the Molonglo River, and this area took precedence over all other functional centres.
+While many of Griffin's other functional divisions did not eventuate, the government centre of the National Triangle is the least changed from the Griffins' original intention.
+Although development within the vista did not develop as planned, the overall effect remains.

-In contrast, the area Griffin planned for casino recreation-the northern end of the Land Axis at the foot of Mount Ainslie-became the location for the Australian War Memorial, completed in 1941.
-In addition to the casino, Griffin had envisaged an open, landscaped 'broad formal parkway' with an undeveloped centre flanked by foliage to set off the residences on either side-in his later plans he identified this as 'Prospect Parkway'.14 This vision was not realised as the space eventually evolved into Anzac Parade.
+In contrast, the area the Griffins planned for casino recreation-the northern end of the Land Axis at the foot of Mount Ainslie-became the location for the Australian War Memorial, completed in 1941.
+In addition to a casino, the Griffins had envisaged an open, landscaped 'broad formal parkway' with an undeveloped centre flanked by foliage to set off the residences on either side; in later plans this was identified as 'Prospect Parkway'.
+This vision was not realised, and the space eventually evolved into Anzac Parade.
 The positioning of the War Memorial at the end of the axis elevated its status and exerted a major influence on the Parliament House Vista north of the lake-changing it from that of a pleasant parkway to a ceremonial precinct, which was completed with the construction of Anzac Parade in 1965.